 It’s looking increasingly likely that artificial intelligence (AI) will be the harbinger of the next technological revolution.
 When it develops to the point wherein it is able to learn, think, and even “feel” without the input of a human – a truly “smart” AI – then everything we know will change, almost overnight.

-That’s why it’s so interesting to keep track of major milestones in the development of AIs that exist today, including that of Google’s DeepMind neural network.
-It’s already besting humanity in the gaming world, and a new in-house study reveals that Google is decidedly unsure whether or not the AI tends to prefer cooperative behaviors over aggressive, competitive ones.
+That’s why it’s so interesting to keep track of major milestones in the development of AIs that exist today, including that of Google subsidiary DeepMind's neural network.
+Other collections of code are already besting humanity in the gaming world, and a new in-house study reveals that DeepMind is decidedly unsure whether or not their AI tends to prefer cooperative behaviors over aggressive, competitive ones.

 This wasn’t just a rush to the finish line, though.
 Red and Blue were armed with lasers that they could use to shoot and temporarily disable their opponent at any time.
 This gave them two basic options: horde all the apples themselves or allow each other to have a roughly equal amount.

 Gathering gameplay.
 DeepMind via YouTube

 Running the simulation thousands of times, Google found that the AI was very peaceful and cooperative when there were plenty of apples to go around.
 The less apples there were, however, the more likely Red or Blue were to attack and disable the other – a situation that pretty much resembles real life for most animals, including humans.